MarcinJozwik/JayLog/README.md

 # JayLog
-Filtering and external saves for Unity logger.
+Filtering and external saving for Unity logger.